kakuliniec/kakuliniec/README.md

 # Hi there 🙋‍♀️ Thanks for looking at my GitHub!

 ## I am new here, but I am experienced in accounting - my [Linkedin](https://www.linkedin.com/in/karolina-k-k/).
-### Because of that I have many skills (both hard and soft) which make me a perfect employee and collegue ✨.
+### Because of that I've many skills (both hard and soft) which make me a perfect employee and collegue ✨.

 - 🔭 I’m currently working on [ReMotely](https://github.com/kakuliniec/ReMotely)
 - 👯 I’m looking to collaborate on different/interesting projects